Muhammad-B-Sayed/shortlink-api/readme.md

 - PostCSS
 - Fetch API
 - Nginx for the containerized frontend
-- Vercel-style rewrite configuration plus a custom domain
+- Vercel plus a custom domain

 ### Backend